-Note: The Target Rx number can be obtained by turning on the Video Wall OSD.
+Note: Target receiver number can be obtained by turning on the Video Wall OSD.
 Omitting N2 makes the setting global to all receivers.

 set vw layout N1 N2 {N3}←

 Set the video wall's total horizontal and vertical display count.